ibm-mai/gpg-openpgp-file-encryption/README.md

 ```
 2. Try encrypting a file
 - Encrypting sample.pdf and save as encrypted-gpg-sample.pdf.gpg with public key
-- The file will be only decrypted with the application private key.
+- The can only be decrypted with the application private key.
 ```
 gpg --output outputs/encrypted-gpg-sample.pdf.gpg --encrypt --recipient <USER_ID> samples/sample.pdf
 ```